 What I present in this book is not a feel good theory, but a hands on process which, when applied diligently in a measurable manner, leads to proven results.
 The process is technical in nature and there is no wizardry in the method.
 It uses methods to transform the unconscious habit patterns to enabling ones versus the inhibiting ones.

-The book was completed in mid 2019 and is still being proof read to enable publishing on Kindle and in print format.
+The book was completed in early 2020 and is still being proof read to enable publishing on Kindle and in print format.
 Please click here if you would like to be notified when the book is released.

 Related Article: Role of Luck in Life and Startup Success